 Overview

 Java EE 7 was born in 2013, after a long-awaited 5 years, we finally got the release news of Java EE 8 and Glassfish v5.
-For more details, please read the official announcement Java EE 8 and GlassFish 5.0 Released! from Oracle blog portal.
+For more details, please read the official announcement from Oracle blog portal.

 Unfortunately, most of original proposed specifications are not included in the final Java EE 8.
 And in a long period, the development were paused for some unknown reasons.

-To save Java EE, the Java community created a petition and wished Oracle can speed up Java EE development progress.
+To save Java EE, the created a and wished Oracle can speed up Java EE development progress.

 Currently, Microprofile is also part of Eclipse EE4j project.

-After Java EE was released, Oracle decided to open up Java EE progress and move it to Eclipse foundation.
+After Java EE was released, Oracle decided to and .

 Java EE 8 should be the last version released by Oracle(and Sun).